JD1992/Final-project-of-srh-schooling/README.md

 # Final project of SRH education
-This is my final project of the 2-year education at the SRH Fachschule Stuttgart, where I got the title "Staatlich anerkannter Informatiker für Game und Multimedia Entwicklung".
+This is my final project of the 2-year education at the SRH Fachschule Stuttgart, where I received the title "Staatlich anerkannter Informatiker für Game und Multimedia Entwicklung".

-It is mostly developed with PHP, JavaScript, HTML and CSS.
-Here are the technologies and a comment on what I used them for.
+This project is mostly developed with PHP, JavaScript, HTML and CSS.
+Here are the technologies and a short explanation on what I used them for.

  * PHP
     * Dynamic sites construction like Wordpress.
 Parts that are no0t going to change are in separate files and loaded